holepunchto/hyperdht/README.md

   // If you are a shortlived client or don't want to host
   // data join as an ephemeral node. (defaults to false)
   ephemeral: true,
+  // if set to true, the adaptive option will cause the
+  // node to become non-ephemeral after the node has shown
+  // to be long-lived (defaults to false)
+  adaptive: true,
   // time until a peer is dropped
   maxAge: 12 * 60 * 1000
 }